Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Numerical experiments

 \section{Numerical experiments}

 In this section we illustrate and complement our theoretical results with some numerical experiments concerning the order of convergence in space and time, as well as some experiments on the evolution of solutions for different initial data, repeating some computations from \cite{KnopfLam2020} and \cite{KnopfLamLiuMetzger2021}, allowing for a direct comparison.
-We present the following experiments: \begin{enumerate} \item Computation of convergence rates by constructing manufactured solutions on the unit ball, cf. \cite{BullerjahnKovacs2024}. \item Evolution of an elliptically shaped droplet for various values $K \in [0,\infty)$ and $L \in (0,\infty]$ extending on the numerical experiments in \cite{KnopfLamLiuMetzger2021}. \item Evolution of a randomly distributed initial data for an affine linear transmission condition, comparing to the experiments in \cite{KnopfLam2020}. \end{enumerate}
+We present the following experiments: \begin{enumerate} \item Computation of convergence rates by constructing manufactured solutions on the unit ball, cf. \cite{BullerjahnKovacs2024}. \item Evolution of an elliptically shaped droplet for various values $K \in [0,\infty)$ and $L \in (0,\infty]$ extending on the numerical experiments in \cite{KnopfLamLiuMetzger2021}. \item Evolution of a randomly distributed initial data for an affine linear transmission condition, comparing to the experiments in \cite{KnopfLam2020}. \end{enumerate} In all examples we use quadrature rules of sufficiently high order to avoid issues of numerical integration.